simuxakadiscgolfgod/Space-Weather/README.md

 ## 3-day Forecast
 ```
 :Product: 3-Day Forecast
-:Issued: 2024 Oct 24 0030 UTC
+:Issued: 2024 Oct 25 0030 UTC
 # Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
 #
 A. NOAA Geomagnetic Activity Observation and Forecast

-The greatest observed 3 hr Kp over the past 24 hours was 3 (below NOAA
+The greatest observed 3 hr Kp over the past 24 hours was 4 (below NOAA
 Scale levels).
-The greatest expected 3 hr Kp for Oct 24-Oct 26 2024 is 4.33 (below NOAA
+The greatest expected 3 hr Kp for Oct 25-Oct 27 2024 is 4.67 (NOAA Scale
-Scale levels).
+G1).

-NOAA Kp index breakdown Oct 24-Oct 26 2024
+NOAA Kp index breakdown Oct 25-Oct 27 2024

-             Oct 24       Oct 25       Oct 26
+             Oct 25       Oct 26       Oct 27
-00-03UT       2.67         3.67         2.67
+00-03UT       3.67         4.00         2.00
-03-06UT       2.33         4.33         2.33
+03-06UT       4.33         4.67 (G1)    2.00
-06-09UT       2.00         3.00         2.00
+06-09UT       3.00         3.67         1.67
-09-12UT       2.00         2.67         1.67
+09-12UT       2.67         3.00         1.67
-12-15UT       2.00         2.33         2.33
+12-15UT       2.33         3.00         1.33
-15-18UT       2.33         2.00         2.00
+15-18UT       2.00         2.67         2.00
-18-21UT       2.33         2.67         2.00
+18-21UT       2.67         2.00         2.00
-21-00UT       3.33         2.67         2.33
+21-00UT       2.67         2.33         2.33

-Rationale: No G1 (Minor) or greater geomagnetic storms are expected.
-No
+Rationale: G1 (Minor) or greater geomagnetic storms are likely on 26 Oct
-significant transient or recurrent solar wind features are forecast.
+due to the anticipated arrival of a CME that left the Sun on 24 Oct.

 B. NOAA Solar Radiation Activity Observation and Forecast

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was
 below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Oct 24-Oct 26 2024
+Solar Radiation Storm Forecast for Oct 25-Oct 27 2024

-              Oct 24  Oct 25  Oct 26
+              Oct 25  Oct 26  Oct 27
-S1 or greater    1%      1%      1%
+S1 or greater   10%     10%     10%

-Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+Rationale: There is a slight chance for S1 (Minor) solar radiation
-No significant active region activity favorable for radiation storm
-production is forecast.
+storms over 25-27 Oct due to the flare potential of several regions in
+the SE quadrant of the visible disk.

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R3 levels were observed over the past 24
+hours.
+The largest was at Oct 24 2024 0357 UTC.

-Radio Blackout Forecast for Oct 24-Oct 26 2024
+Radio Blackout Forecast for Oct 25-Oct 27 2024

-              Oct 24        Oct 25        Oct 26
+              Oct 25        Oct 26        Oct 27
-R1-R2           60%           60%           60%
+R1-R2           70%           70%           70%
-R3 or greater   10%           10%           10%
+R3 or greater   15%           15%           15%

-Rationale: Solar flare activity is expected to be at Minor to Moderate
-(R1-R2) levels 24-26 Oct with a slight chance for R3-Strong levels as
+Rationale: R1-R2 (Minor-Moderate) radio blackouts, with a slight chance
+for R3 (Strong), are likely over 25-27 Oct.
+This is primarily driven by
-more magnetically complex regions emerge in the SE part of the disk.
+a group of complex active regions in the SE quadrant of the visible
+disk.

 ```